What features are important for a fire department website? In this article, I share 4 features I believe are critically important to incorporate.

 How often do you visit websites on your phone?

-Probably more often than on an actual computer.
-So its safe to assume that people visiting your website are quite possibly doing so from a cell phone or tablet.
-That being said – your website should be optimized for use on a mobile device.
+Quite possibly more often than on an actual computer.
+So its safe to assume that people visiting your website are doing so from a cell phone or tablet.
+That being said – your website should be optimized for use any device.
 This is called “responsive design”.

 There are quite a few companies out there that specialize in fire department websites who are still not using responsive design as a base platform for their sites.
 BE CAREFUL WORKING WITH THEM!
 With Code3 Creative, every website we build is responsive and looks amazing on desktop computers, laptops, tablets and phones.